Your cookie preferences

 Do unused credit cards affect your credit rating?
 What are the benefits of cancelling your old credit cards?
 Read our guide to learn more

-There are two main reasons someone think they should cancel their old credit cards, but neither provides an absolutely definite benefit, and can be common misconceptions.
+There are two main reasons someone might think they should cancel their old credit cards, but neither provide an absolutely definite benefit, and there can be common misconceptions.

-Got credit cards debt?
+Got credit card debt?
 Find a balance transfer credit card and stop paying expensive interest payments on your balance.

 Firstly, you may think that cancelling unused credit cards could improve your credit score, but we'll also explain why this isn't always the case, and why you may want to keep your old credit cards.